Pilates Teacher Training • Singapore • STOTT PILATES® Postural Analysis Review

 PARW is not just a short workshop about “looking at posture.”
 It is about learning how to observe more responsibly so exercise decisions are based on something more reliable than guesswork.

-Officially, the workshop reviews why postural analysis matters in STOTT PILATES® programming, the difference between static and dynamic posture, how posture affects exercise choices and modifications, and active practice of postural analysis.
+The workshop reviews why postural analysis matters in STOTT PILATES® programming, the difference between static and dynamic posture, how posture affects exercise choices and modifications, and active practice of postural analysis.
 It also covers practical areas such as locating bony landmarks and understanding how postural findings affect programming choices.

-At Pilatique, we do not treat postural analysis as a throwaway workshop topic.
+Pilatique view: we do not treat postural analysis as a throwaway workshop topic.
 We treat it as one of the foundations that affects programming quality, exam quality, and client safety.

 Why postural analysis matters more than many students realise

 Students sometimes assume postural analysis is just one exam item to get through.
 That is too shallow.
+Postural analysis is one of the ways a teacher begins to understand the body in front of them before choosing exercises.

-What weak postural analysis often looks like
+Weak postural analysis often looks like

 • guessing based on impression instead of landmarks